lukibahr/stars/README.md

 ## Others

+- [potatoqualitee/eol-dr](https://github.com/potatoqualitee/eol-dr) - 🕊️ A crowd-sourced guide to help techs help their non-tech spouses / partners / parents / kids when we are at the end-of-life
 - [phuryn/pm-skills](https://github.com/phuryn/pm-skills) - PM Skills Marketplace: 100+ agentic skills, commands, and plugins — from discovery to strategy, execution, launch, and growth.
 - [e2b-dev/awesome-ai-agents](https://github.com/e2b-dev/awesome-ai-agents) - A list of AI autonomous agents
 - [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.